openUC2/UC2-Software-GIT/GUI/RASPBERRY_PI/README.md

 	When installing something, the RasPi tells you how much disk space will be used and asks for confirmation to proceed.
 Type `Y` and Enter.
     The Python-package Cython will be freshly compiled on your system and might need a while (~5min).
 If you have a Raspi3 (or older), make sure that you [enhance your RAM before](https://raspberrypi.stackexchange.com/questions/8308/how-to-install-latest-scipy-version-on-raspberry-pi) (the same is true for e.g. Numpy, Scipy etc on RasPi).

-* Note: If you get the warning: *The scripts cygdb, cython and cyhonie are installed in '/home/yourUC2name/.local/bin' which is not on PATH*
+* Note: If you get the warning: *The scripts cygdb, Cython and cyhonie are installed in '/home/yourUC2name/.local/bin' which is not on PATH*
     <p align="center">
     <img src="./IMAGES/script07.jpg" width="400" alt="">
     </p>